 The whole idea of using high reps for weight loss came about from the idea the you should turn your strength training workouts into more of a cardio workout when you want to lose weight.
 Instead of doing 5-10 reps per set, people would do 10-20 (or more) reps.
 Usually, they would accompany this higher rep range with a decrease in rest time between sets.
 Good idea?

 Absolutely!
 However, there are some drawbacks with this method.
 Most importantly, you run the risk of losing muscle mass when in a calorie deficit.
-Reducing the amount of weight you lift with increases the chance of muscle loss.
-This is not a guarantee though.
+Reducing the amount of weight you lift increases the chance of muscle loss.
 When trying to cut body fat, keeping your strength levels up should be a major priority.
 As you know, muscle is your best friend when it comes to maintaining a healthy metabolism.

 Using Low Reps for Weight Loss